mattmakai/fullstackpython.com/content/posts/170609-static-sites-pelican.markdown

 and
 [Daniel Deluxe](https://danieldeluxe.bandcamp.com/).
 ```

-What does our server look like now that we wrote our first post?

 Our `make` file can also help us regenerate the site when changes occur
 if we choose to not use the development server.